 - The SPED and gen ed teacher(s) need to meet together to look at the IEP goals, accommodations, interventions and plan for assessing and grading.

-- In the areas where the student is receiving 1’s, what needs to be considered in terms of accommodations during instruction and during assessment based on the specific standards and in regard to the student’s needs on the IEP?
+- In the areas where the student is receiving 1’s, consideration needs to be given to accommodations during instruction and during assessment based on the specific standards and in regard to the student’s needs outlined on the IEP.

 - The IEP team needs to make adjustments to the IEP as necessary in collaboration with the parent and the student to best address the student’s current needs based on the data.

-- If the teachers implement these components with fidelity, the student should be able to make progress toward and reach proficiency in areas in line with their peers.
+- If the teacher(s) implement these components with fidelity, the student should be able to make progress toward and reach proficiency on grade level standards.

 Competency vs. Proficiency

 Will we actually hold kids back if they don’t pass?
 What do we do with students who do not complete class work on time and can’t pass proficiency requirements?
 So can you proficiency yourself out of school?

 Proficiency is a description of what level of understanding a student has in relation to a specific standard.
 In education, competency is often referred to as “testing out” or “advancement upon demonstration of competency.”
 Students are still required to be enrolled in a course and have the seat time mandated by the state legislature.
 If we have students who are demonstrating level 3 or 4 proficiency on standards, they will still be in the same class and the teacher will offer differentiated activities, just as we always have, to support their learning and growth.
 PBL does not “test a student out” of a class.

 What about the soft skills that students need for college, career and life?
 In regards to work timeliness, how do we make them college or work ready when work timeliness is required?